CutieCity/guide/docs/the-fediverse/migrating-servers.md

 <!-- prettier-ignore -->
 ??? info "All of your followers will be transferred from your current account to your new account."

-    This is the primary functionality provided by Mastodon's built-in account migration tool.
+    This is the main functionality provided by Mastodon's built-in account migration feature.
 As soon as you press the **Move Followers** button, a number of background processes across the Fediverse will start to update your accounts' relationships.
-Your followers will automatically unfollow your current account and follow your new one in its place, without any action needed on their part.
+Your followers will automatically unfollow your current account and follow your new one in its place, without any action required on their part.
 Some of them might not even notice the change!

     Depending on how busy your followers' home servers currently are, these updates may take anywhere from a few seconds to a few hours (or even days,